rolfbecker/MIE_2.02_WS2020_II_Exam/doc/ex2.md

 ### Generate a Map
 After the previous preparation you should generate a proper map using the layers generated.
 You should consider the following:
-- The 13 municipalities of interest should be clearly visible and easy to differentiate.
+- The 13 counties of interest should be clearly visible and easy to differentiate.
-- Display the names of the municipalities in an organized manner.
+- Display the names of the counties in an organized manner.
 - Correct color representation of the DTM.
 - The location of the active precipitation weather stations should be easy to recognize.
 - Use the stations ID for the labels.